tarwn/lessthandot-hugo/blogs/content/posts/2011-12-30-2011-that-time-i-packed.md

 **Presenting**

-If only you could see the silly grin on my face as I&#8217;m writing this section.
+If only you could see the silly grin on my face as I'm writing this section.
 I love presenting.
 I want to keep doing it.
 I want to be good at it.
 I made a concious effort to do so this year.
 I pushed myself.
-I contacted user groups; I didn&#8217;t wait for them to come to me.
+I contacted user groups; I didn't wait for them to come to me.
 I submitted multiple sessions for SQL Saturdays.
 I submitted to 24 Hours of PASS and PASS Summit.

 ![][6]

 I spoke at user groups, SQL Saturdays, 24 Hours of PASS, and PASS Summit.
-I&#8217;m blown away.
+I'm blown away.
 What I learned from this is that to get good at something, you have to do it over and over and over again.
-Also, these opportunities don&#8217;t just show up on your doorstep.
+Also, these opportunities don't just show up on your doorstep.
 You have to pursue them.
 Is it scary?
 Yes.
-Is there rejection, and times you don&#8217;t get chosen?
+Is there rejection, and times you don't get chosen?
 Yes.
 Is it worth it?
 Absolutely.

 **Attend PASS Summit**

-I wrote, &#8220;This is the year I go and take PASS Summit by storm.&#8221; All I can say is: done.
+I wrote, “This is the year I go and take PASS Summit by storm.”
+All I can say is: done.

 **Support Cool Community Projects**